-The Referral Room will be monitored and should a child be sent to the referral room three times within a half-term, their parents will be informed and they will be spoken to by the Headteacher or Behaviour Lead Teacher.
+If a child is sent out of class three times within a half-term, their parents will be informed and they will be spoken to by the Headteacher or Behaviour Lead Teacher.
 If after this the behaviour continue, parents will be called to a meeting and the child will be placed on report.